 Not qualifying for offers

-Cannot be used for withdrawals
+Cannot be used to withdraw

 The phone billing method cannot be used to withdraw and it is unlikely that this will change any time soon – after all, why would anyone want to transfer the proceeds of a big bingo win or slots jackpot to somewhere where it can mostly only be used to pay for phone calls?
 If you want to withdraw winnings, you’ll need a bank account or an e-wallet and (if you haven’t already done so) you’ll also need to go through account verification procedures which normally include submitting ID documents to the operator.